ibmresilient/resilient-community-apps/fn_rest_api/README.md

 #                                                    ================

 # Incident attachments and artifacts (that contain attachments) can be bundled and sent with a REST request.

-# Note: An attachment can only be retrieved from a single incident
+# The following fields can be used to find and locate the file to be sent.

+# Note: Only one file can be sent per request.
+If both attachment_id and artifact_id is provided,
+#       the application will prioritize attachment over artifact

+# [Required] ID of the incident in which the artifact or attachment is present. dtype : int
+inputs.incident_id   = incident.id

+# [Optional] ID of the incident in which the artifact or attachment is present. dtype : int
+inputs,task_id = task.id if task else None

+# Used to identify the attachment that is to be sent with the REST request. dtype : int
+inputs.attachment_id = None

+# Used to identify the artifact **with attachment** that is to be sent with the REST request. dtype : int
+inputs.artifact_id   = None

+# REQUEST FORMAT
+# --------------

+# The endpoint has the capability to receive a REST request containing a file attachment in various formats.
+# The selection of the methodology for sending a file depends on the specific requirements of the endpoint.

+# 1. file bundled as a multipart/form-data:
+#
-# The application sends the attachment as ``Content-Type: multipart/form-data``, meaning that the body of the
+#  This methodology sends the attachment as ``Content-Type: multipart/form-data``, meaning that the body of the
 #  request is a series of parts, each of which contains files that are base64 encoded.
 The body of the request is
 #  divided into multiple parts, and each part is separated by a boundary defined that is auto-defined by the app.
 #  Each part typically contains a `Content-Disposition` header that describes the `name` and `type` of the data,
 #  along with the actual data itself.
 While the `type` is automatically assigned by the application, the `name`
 #  is supposed to be provided by the user in the below field.

 #  Each part in multipart/form-data is expected to contain a content-disposition header where the disposition type
 #  is automatically set by the application, and a disposition name.
 This disposition name changes with regard to
 #  the endpoint that is being used and is to be set by the user.
 Default value : "file"

-inputs.attachment_form_field_name = None
+inputs.attachment_form_field_name = "file"

-# ID of the incident in which the artifact or attachment is present. dtype : int
-inputs.incident_id   = incident.id

-# Used to identify the attachment that is to be sent with the REST request. dtype : int
-inputs.attachment_id = None

-# Used to identify the artifact **with attachment** that is to be sent with the REST request. dtype : int
+# sends file as multipart/form-data
-inputs.artifact_id   = None
+inputs.send_file_as_body = False

+# 2. file bundled as request body:
+#
+#   This methodology sends the file the binary data of the file as REST request body.
+Certain endpoints require
+#   files to be sent in this format.
+Although most endpoints tend to use multipart/form-data.
+Default: False

+# Uncomment the following line to send file as REST request body
+# inputs.send_file_as_body = True

+# Note: The body of the request has to be empty, i.e. inputs.rest_api_body = None, otherwise the application
+#       will raise an error

 #                                                       =========